 The peace of mind offered by the supervised and controlled conditions (there’s even a dedicated roped-off area monitored by a lifeguard just off the back of the pontoon) may be worth the compromise for skittish swimmers, however.

 Several other companies also visit Agincourt Reef including Silversonic, Calypso and Poseidon (a Quicksilver affiliate) and have different anchor points while visiting multiple dive sites, while also carrying lower visitor numbers.
 If you’re a more advanced snorkeller or diver, then these alternative itineraries may provide a more welcome mixture of both reef variety, fish species and coral formations than the pontoon itself.

-Visibility at Agincourt is one of its strongest selling points, as despite the crowds that can be found during busy periods, these are offset due to the reef’s proximity to the continental shelf; its location on the outer edge of the reef near the Coral Sea trench means the reef is surrounded by deeper water and sheerer drops with wonderful walls of coral.
+Agincourt Reef remote location is one of its strongest selling points due to the reef’s proximity to the continental shelf; its location on the outer edge of the reef near the Coral Sea trench means the reef is surrounded by deeper water and sheerer drops with wonderful walls of coral.

 In all, Agincourt Reef offers perhaps the best possible compromise between sampling the beauty of the outer portions of the Great Barrier Reef with options for additional “comfort” factors that some of the less-frequented sections can’t match; as a result, if you’ve got a travel couple or group with different desires – or are simply wanting convenience on top of the Outer Reef – then it’s an ideal choice.

 - What it offers: Solid array of additional activities in addition to standard snorkel/dive; quality snorkelling just offshore; less crowded with daytrippers than nearby Green Island

 - Who goes there: Raging Thunder, Sunlover Cruises, Fitzroy Island Resort Fast Cat